open-resources/dash_curriculum/tutorial/part3/chapter10.md

 Notice in the code above that we imported `ctx` from `dash`.
 Then, we used its property `triggered_id` inside the callback function to determine the ID of the button that was triggered.

 Another useful property of the callback context is the **`triggered_prop_ids`**.
 This is a dictionary of the component IDs and props that triggered the callback.
-It is benefitial to use when multiple properties of the same component (ID) can trigger the callback.
+It is beneficial to use when multiple properties of the same component (ID) can trigger the callback.
 For example, let's build a scatter graph and display on the page data generated from the `selectedData` and the `clickData` properties of the graph.

+Run the code and try to click on one of the scatter markers.
+Then, use the box tool to select a group of markers and see how the sentence changes.

 ```
+import dash
-from dash import Dash, Input, Output, html, dcc, ctx
+from dash import Dash, Input, Output, html, dcc, ctx, no_update
 import plotly.express as px
 import plotly.graph_objects as go
 import dash_bootstrap_components as dbc